GridinSoft Threat Intelligence

 2. Check whether the file appears in the observed locations or under one of the alternate names.

 SolarisOmir is a Windows file recorded in the ThreatInfo database.
 It is associated with SolarisOmir.
-The current detection status is Ransom.STOP, based on the latest analysis from 2023-05-21 23:06:40 (2 years ago).
+The current detection status is Ransom.STOP, based on the latest analysis from 2023-05-21 23:06:40 (3 years ago).
+ThreatInfo groups this verdict with Ransom reports for broader family-level investigation.

 If SolarisOmir appears on your computer unexpectedly, treat it as suspicious.
 Check its location, digital signature, and recent system changes before allowing it to run.
 A full anti-malware scan is recommended when this file is detected as Ransom.STOP.